JoeYves/JoeYves/README.md

 #### An Entry-Level Data Analyst.

-I'm Yves a poudly Rwandan, an entry-Level Data Analyst. persuing what I love by believe that with passion, patience and hardworking, you can achieve what you want to and bring your dreams into reality. a Data related lover, a self confident and passionate about cleaning from untidy to representable data.
-I'm always much eager to learn more, face some challenges to sharpen my career interest's perspectives and also love collaboration.
+Enthusiastic, highly motivated, and detail-oriented professional with skills in data cleaning, management, and manipulation using SQL, with ongoing certifications in Professional Google Data Analytics and Statistics for Data Science with Python.
+I am committed to continuous learning and adaptability, keeping up with the latest developments in my field, and staying at the forefront of industry trends and emerging technologies.
+Prepared to contribute a unique and valuable blend of skills, knowledge, and enthusiasm to the rapidly evolving field of data science.

-## Skills:
+## Technical Skills:

-* | 💻SQL |
+* | 💻SQL |: For querying, manipulating, managing, and processing structured data in relational databases.
-* | 💻Python |
+* | 💻Python |: To analyze the data
-* | 💻Tableau |
+* | Database Management|: Understanding database structures and writing SQL queries with MySql.
+* | Critical Thinking |: Interpreting and evaluating complex datasets to make decisions.
+* | Problem Solving |: Able to handle any challenges encountered when processing data for identifying trends and patterns.
+* | Decision Making |: Generating meaningful insights from data.
+* * | Teamwork |: Collaborative learning and working with others.

-🔭 I’m currently working on Cleaning, Analyzing and revealing some insights from COVID-19 Data set from Kaggle. also currently learning "Statistics for Data Science with Python" from
+🔭 I’m currently learning Google Data Analytics and Statistics for Data Science with Python Professional Certificates from
-<a href="https://www.coursera.org/learn/statistics-for-data-science-python" style="font-size: 16px; color: blue;">COURSERA</a>
+<a href="https://www.coursera.org/learn/statistics-for-data-science-python" style="font-size: 16px; color: blue;">COURSERA</a>.